 12. Time.
 While attraction is sometimes instantaneous, it frequently takes time with a person for attraction to build.
 In part this is because only some of the factors mentioned in this article can be assessed immediately.
 Others you can only perceive if you’ve spent enough time with a person.
 Generally, time spent together won’t make up for the absence of other factors, but it is often necessary for them to come into play.
 Beyond that though, as we spend more time with people we usually become more comfortable with them, and are more likely to bond.

-Increasing time based attractiveness: spend lots of time with the other person, especially time that is fun.
+Increasing time based attractiveness: spend plenty of time with the other person, especially time that is fun.

 The trickiest part about many of the techniques mentioned above is that, while they build attraction if done skillfully, they will also be viewed negatively if performed unnaturally, obviously or awkwardly.
-For instance, makeup that is too obvious without seeming intentionally so, excessive eye contact, talking about one’s own accomplishments in a way that feels like bragging, smiling in a forced way, and excessive touch can all severely backfire.
+For instance, makeup that is too obvious but that doesn’t seem intentionally obvious, excessive eye contact, talking about one’s own accomplishments in a way that feels like bragging, smiling in a forced way, and excessive touch can all severely backfire.
 It’s sometimes better to have one of these factors absent than to have it be executed poorly (e.g. no jokes are better than jokes that no one is amused by).

 When you find yourself strongly attracted to someone you just recently met, it certainly can feel like magic.
-However, it can be useful to remember that much of attraction is explainable in comprehensive terms: face, body, scent, eyes, similarity, fun, status, value, interest, trust, touch and time.
-Understanding this doesn’t make attraction feel any less wonderful, it just makes it less mysterious and more attainable.
+However, it can be useful to remember that much of attraction is explainable in terms of: face, body, scent, eyes, similarity, fun, status, value, interest, trust, touch and time.
+Fortunately, understanding this doesn’t make attraction feel any less wonderful, it just makes it less mysterious and more attainable.

 Influences: Alex Fanshel, Richard Wiseman